I've spent most of my life playing golf.

 What Happens in Vegas..., is Golf

-2016 was a record breaking year for the Core Four in that we went on four overnight trips and one of them required a flight to get there (which we had never done).
+2016 was a record breaking year for the Core Four in that we went on four overnight trips, and one of them required a flight to get there (which we had never done).
 Ian can boast that he was the only one to actually make it out for all four trips.

-The first trip found Charlie, Ian, and I making our way down to Las Vegas to play Paiute (Wolf), and Reflection Bay Golf Club, and we also drove a little out of our way to Mesquite to play Wolf Creek Golf Club.
+The first trip found Charlie, Ian, and I making our way down to Las Vegas to play Paiute (Wolf), and Reflection Bay Golf Club.
+And we also drove a little out of our way to Mesquite to play Wolf Creek Golf Club.
 Pat, Charlie, and Ian had all been going down to Vegas during the first weekend of the NCAA Tournament for many years but we finally decided to go down to do some golfing, and the courses did not disappoint.
 As with many of the trips for the NCAA Tournament, Charlie also made the decision to drive there, a mere 16 hours from Spokane.
 Pat wasn't able to make it but we came away with having played some great courses.
 Our only regret is that we couldn't play more, as we only played three times in about four days.

 We also managed that year to seek out a new destination for the main trip by heading off to Cranbrook, BC.
 As with so many other trips, the courses did not disappoint.
 Some of the highlights were Shadow Mountain, Bootleg Gap Golf Course, St. Eugene Golf Resort, Wildstone Golf Course, and Trickle Creek Golf Course.
 We also stayed at the St. Eugene Resort & Casino which we found to be very comfortable.